 - Heavy Cream - heavy cream is best, I don't recommend half and half.

-Step 2: Once your potatoes are peeled, chop them into two-inch pieces and add to a pot.
-Fill the pot halfway with water, cover, and bring to a boil.
+Step 2: Once your potatoes are peeled, chop the potatoes into two-inch pieces on a cutting board and add them to a large pot.
+Fill the pot halfway with water, cover with a lid, and bring the potatoes to a boil.

 Boil the potatoes until they are soft when you insert a fork.
-Drain them into a colander.
+Drain the potatoess into a colander.

-Step 4: Next, add oil and garlic to a pan and sauté for 3 minutes.
+Step 4: Next, add oil and garlic to a skillet and sauté for 3 minutes until the garlic is soft.
 Add the cream cheese, milk, and spices.
-Cook on low heat until the cream cheese melts.
+Simer the cheese mixture on low heat until the cream cheese melts.